This 2017 revised edition builds on the 1997, 2007, 2013 and 2016 editions. Changes to the guidelines include:

-- technical information on asbestos has been updated
+- advice on health hazards of ingesting asbestos has been updated

 These guidelines are directed at non-workplace exposure to asbestos in the air and to help public health units (PHUs) of district health boards address public concerns and give sensible advice.
 In addition to drawing together background information, it suggests a protocol for a response related to the likely level of risk to health and considers how risks may be evaluated and communicated.